Nakshathra7/NYCTrip2Data/README.md

 ## Question-1: DateTime Range & Total Records in Data

+##### There were 2 datetime fields in given data.
+One is pickup timestamp and other one is dropoff timestamp.
+First, I found the minimum and maximum timestamp value for each field separately.
+Then, I took the difference between maximum dropoff timestamp and minimum pickup timestamp to get the total number of days in between these two timestamps.
+The result are as follows,

 * **Pickup Start time:**  2013-02-01 00:00:00
 * **Pickup End time:**   2013-02-28 23:59:59
 * **Dropoff Start time:**  2013-02-01 00:00:55